Last Updated on September 29, 2023 by Igor Karni

 What is the exact range of an e-bike?

 There is no exact range for all types of electric bikes, the box of the e-bike will show you an approximate number.
 The best mid-range electric bikes will tell you they have a range of 56 miles or 90 km, and that’s pretty impressive.

-But if we consider everything we have talked about on this post, add to that number the difficulty of the terrain, if you have to stop often, if you use the assistance constantly and how much you weight plus any extra weight.
+But if we consider everything we have talked about in this article, add to that number the difficulty of the terrain, if you have to stop often, if you use the assistance constantly and how much you weigh plus any extra weight.